dlao2/xa-gatsby-netlify/content/staff.md

   - name: Joe Newell
     position: Campus Pastor
     photo: assets/JoeNewell-Headshot.jpg
-    biography: Joe is in his tenth year with Chi Alpha.
+    biography: Joe is in his eleventh year with Chi Alpha.
 He currently directs XA along with his wife Mishael.
 He is a graduate of Hampden-Sydney College (History), earning his ordination through Global University and the Assemblies of God.
-He and Mishael met as single missionaries in Costa Rica in 1996 and celebrated their 20th anniversary in March.
-They have two children — Josiah(16) and Elijah(11).
-Joe loves sports — especially the Cubs — history and art.
+He and Mishael met as single missionaries in Costa Rica in 1996 and celebrated their 23rd anniversary in March.
+They have two children — Josiah (17) and Elijah (12).
+Joe loves sports — especially the Cubs — as well as history and art.
     other-photo: assets/JoeNewell.jpg
     headshot: assets/JoeNewell-Headshot.jpg
     bio-photo: assets/JoeNewell.jpg